 Proin faucibus nec mauris a sodales, sed elementum mi tincidunt.
 Sed eget viverra egestas nisi in consequat.
 Fusce sodales augue a accumsan.
 Cras sollicitudin, ipsum eget blandit pulvinar.
 Integer tincidunt.
 Cras dapibus.
 Vivamus elementum semper nisi.
 Aenean vulputate eleifend tellus.
 Aenean leo ligula, porttitor eu, consequat vitae, eleifend ac, enim.

 Look and Feel

 It is important to inspect the packaging of drugs carefully.
 Sometimes the packaging is a poor copy of the genuine drug.
-Errors in spelling and other misprints may suggests a fake product.
+Errors in spelling and other misprints may suggest a fake product.
 Is the seal broken?
 Drugs packaged in bottles may have a seal on them.
-If the seal is broken when purchased please discard or don’t accept.
+If the seal is broken when purchased please discard it or don’t accept it.

 Check batch number and expiry date